Xposed-Modules-Repo/org.hello.coolapk/README.md

 - No News Feed Ads
 - Reject append shareUid and shareFrom when sharing a link
+- change UserName if the feed is abnormal
 - TODO soon...

 These features won't be added(maybe):